Modular-Everything/Modular-Everything-Starter/README.md

 - `gatsby-browser.js` and `gatsby-ssr.js` files for wrapping content in `<Layout>`.
 - `normalize.css` for setting up a nice baseline to work from.
 - `styled-components` for scoped styles, but also a `GlobalStyles.js` for defining, well, global styles.
+- `stylelint` with the `order` plugin, using SMACSS rules for setting the correct order

 ## Git Styleguide